BC2 application to the Biometrics Commissioner: explanatory notes for completion (accessible version)

 In some cases, however:

-1. The arrestee may have been charged with a non-qualifying offence and therefore their biometrics can be held until the charge is determined at court.
-If the subject is found guilty of that charge at trial, their biometrics can be retained indefinitely (if the subject is over 18).
+The Subject may have been charged with a non-qualifying offence and therefore their biometrics can be held until the charge is determined at court.
+If the subject is found guilty of that charge at trial, their biometrics can be retained indefinitely (if the Subject is over 18).

-2. The subject may have been arrested and subject to an ongoing investigation into a non-qualifying offence and therefore their biometrics can be held under S63E of PACE until the investigation is concluded.
+The Subject may have been arrested and there is an ongoing investigation into a non-qualifying offence, therefore their biometrics can be held under S63E of PACE until the investigation is concluded.

 In either of these circumstances, chief officers may choose to make a holding application whilst the outcome of the investigation/proceedings relating to the non-qualifying offence is pending.
-This will prevent chief officers from losing the opportunity to make an application once the 28 day NFA window for the qualifying offence has passed whilst biometric material can still be legally held.
+This will prevent chief officers from losing the opportunity to make an s63G application once the 28 day NFA window for the qualifying offence has passed whilst biometric material can still be lawfully retained.

-Holding applications require chief officers to write to the subject informing him or her that such an application may be made in due course once the outcome of the charge or ongoing investigation for the non-qualifying offence is known.
-Provided that the subject has been notified of a potential application within 28 days of the NFA to the qualifying offence, the Commissioner will be content to accept a later section 63G application.
-The OBSCC can provide pro-forma letters to police forces so that they can notify the subject of such applications.
+Holding applications require chief officers to write to the Subject informing them that such an application may be made in due course once the outcome of the charge or ongoing investigation for the non-qualifying offence is known.
+Provided that the Subject has been notified of a potential application within 28 days of the NFA to the qualifying offence, the Commissioner will be content to accept a later s63G application.
+Pro-forma letters are available so police forces can notify the subject of such applications.

 The Commissioner should be informed of the potential application and a copy of the notifying letter should be sent to this office.